Skip to content

 def surface_color(self, surface_color: str):

-self._surface_color = surface_color
+self._surface_color = color

 @property